 - Open the Company module.

-- Click on the Cloud signaling monitoring menu.
+- Click on the CMS Connection menu.
 It contains information about receivers that intermediate CMS with the cloud server.
 The user can add, delete, or change receiver details.

 - Specify the receiver name, the primary address (IP or DNS) and its port, the secondary address and its port (optional).